 (Include this statement if the proposed tax rate exceeds the taxing unit's no-new-revenue tax rate calculated under Tax Code Section 26.04.)

-The proposed tax rate would increase total taxes in Rusk Co.
-Groundwater CD bv 0 %.
-(Name of Taxing Unit) (percentage by which the The District Board will also hold a public hear for Fiscal Year 2021/2022 at the same meeting 3 1 1 3 proposed tax rate exceeds the Tor Fiscal real 2021/2022 at the same meeting no-new-revenue tax rate)
+The proposed tax rate would increase total taxes in by %.
+(Name of Taxing Unit) (percentage by which the proposed tax rate exceeds the no-new-revenue tax rate)